tric/trick2018/04-colin/remarks.markdown

 ### Description

-The goal was to create a testing library where the test files looked good and the output looked good in as few characters as possible.
+The goal was to create a testing library where the test files looked good, the output looked good, and the library itself was written in as few characters as possible.
 The result is 68 characters and has one method to handle everything.

 ### Limitation